Limits and colimits of synthetic $\infty$-categories: Limits and colimits

 \section{Limits and colimits}

 There is a well-known path to define limits and colimits in $\infty$-categories, as in \cite{lurie} for quasi-categories or in Segal spaces \cite{yonedarasekh}.
 This strategy is first to establish an adequate notion of cones and cocones.
 The second step is to define initial and terminal objects.
-Then a \textit{limit} is a ``universal cone'' and a \textit{colimit} is a ``universal cocone''.
+Then a \textit{limit} is a ``terminal cone'' and a \textit{colimit} is an ``initial cocone.''
 We follow the same approach to define them in sHoTT using the machinery of covariant families.\\